 The beginning of any production brings mixed emotions, excitement for what's to come, and anxiety for how it will happen.
 So how can we stay organized to have the least amount of stress?
-Through much trial and error, through various productions, and through assisting Middle and High School, I think I have found a steady system.
+Through much trial and error, through various productions, and through assisting Middle and High School, I have found a steady system.
 So, how do I begin?

-Once the rehearsals begin I meet with my team (depending on which show it is usually me and my brother or, if I'm lucky, more than 2 people) and we discuss our vision for the show.
+Once the rehearsals begin, I meet with my team, and we discuss our vision for the show.
+This is one of the most important moments, as the collaboration of ideas and visions is what creates a unique production.
 We start to create mood/inspiration boards for each character and ensemble.
-These usually consist of other production photos as well as time-era photographs/sketches.
+These usually include other production photos, as well as time-era photographs/sketches.

 part of my Radium Girls Pinterest board